vollenia/Portfolio/README.md

 The goal of this project is to process and analyze data collected by the SWR in context of their #besserRadfahren campaign.
 The pre-processing and short analysis focus on the state of Baden-Württemberg and in particular on its capital city, Stuttgart.

 Main Steps:
-* Transforming the [original dataset](https://www.govdata.de/web/guest/daten/-/details/besserradfahren-swr-umfrage) to extract additional information from unstructured data columns
+* Transforming the dataset to extract additional information from unstructured data columns
 * Creating a clean dataset for Baden-Württemberg
 * Performing an analysis for Stuttgart